The Guide to Low Lint Cleanroom Wipes for Cleanroom Cleaning & Maintenance

 USP 797 Wipedown Best Practices and Compliance

-USP 797 compliance requires both initial and continued application of IPA throughout the process.
+USP 797 compliance requires both initial and continued application of isopropyl alcohol (IPA) throughout a cleanroom session.
 All disinfectant, either sprayed or wiped, must be allowed to dry with respect to the manufacturer’s directions or published data for minimum contact time.
 Generally, IPA (70% isopropyl alcohol) remains on surfaces to be disinfected for at least 30 seconds before CSP packaging resumes.

 - USP 797 requires the use of sterile 70% IPA for the disinfection of surfaces, compounding sites, and gloves within pharmaceutical applications.